 New action-to add an unconfigured action, open the appropriate action category in the Actions toolbar and drag the desired action onto the design area.
-When you drag an action from the toolbar, it has no configuration set, and must be configured before you can use the workflow.
+When you drag an action from the toolbar, it must be configured before you can use the workflow.